bithavoc/websites/deeqapp.com/jekyll/about/index.md

 weight: 2
 ---

-Started as a concept, Deeq is now the first Task-Management app to effectively use hashtags to ease the input and tagging of tasks.
+Started as a concept, Deeq is now the first Task-Management app to effectively use hashtags for easy input and tagging of tasks.

 Thanks for using Deeq,